 Objective: To collect, identify, and observe the intricate designs of real snowflakes outside.

 Beforehand, chill felt or fabric squares outdoors or in a freezer.
 When it is snowing outside, hand out the chilled fabric squares and have children use these to collect falling snowflakes.
-With magnifying lenses, have them view their snow crystals up close and compare them to the snow crystals depicted on the Types of Snow Crystals chart.
+With magnifying lenses, have them view their snow crystals up close and compare them to the snow crystals depicted on the Types of Snow Crystals diagram.

 Objective: To make observations about snow around the schoolyard.